hafeezkhan909/Test-time-Image-Refinement/README.md

 ## Running the pipeline

-You can call each script below directly, or use the ready-made `.sh` files in `scripts/{geneval,drawbench,t2i_benchmark}/`.
-Each one comes as a `config_*.sh` you edit and a runner that does the rest: build the prompts if they don't exist yet, run TIR, then post-process (and for the T2I benchmark, score it too).
+You can call each script below directly, or use the provided `.sh` files in `scripts/{geneval,drawbench,t2i_benchmark}/`.
+Each one comes as a `config_*.sh` you edit and a runner that does the rest: build the prompts if they don't exist (note: we have already provided them in this repo), run TIR, then post-process (and for the T2I benchmark, run evals as well).

 ### `run_stable_diffusion_1_2.py` (SD 1.4 / 1.5 / 2.1)